svnoak/badge-it-up/README.md

 ### Create a new project

 You need to create a new project to be able to host and use all necessary services.
-For this guide we call our project "survey"
+For this guide we call our project `survey`

 For all other steps, you need to make sure you always have "survey" selected as your project